mouazAlkhodari/MineSweeper-java-with-Material-Desgin/README.md

 ---
 ## Installation:
-Just downoad the game,Extract ZIP File and double click the jar file see README for troubleshooting if the game didnt start correctly:
+Just downoad the game,Extract ZIP File and double click the jar file </br>
+see README for troubleshooting if the game didnt start correctly

 ## Coming Soon: